Lepidopteran/icon-viewer/README.md

 Nett Icon Viewer is a program that displays icons from a GTK icon theme.

-It is currently a work in progress and is a work of concept.

 The word Nett is German for "Nice", so the literal translation of the name is "Nice Icon Viewer."

 ## Building